CodeAayu/First-repo/README.md

 This is my first smart project in GAme theory.

 It is basically a smart Tic-Tac-Toe game , written in CPP14 , just compile and run it in any instance that has g++ or c++ compiler installed.
-You just have to input row and column of your choice and this will automatically select its choice , you can't overwrite the game's choice.
+You just have to input row and column according to your choice and this will automatically select its choice , you can't overwrite the game's choice.

 Any suggestion or improvement is heartly welcome.

 With Thanks:-
 Aayush Ahuja
-Int.M.Tech.
-Mathematics And Computing
+Integrated Master of Technology in Mathematics And Computing IIT(ISM)-Dhanbad
-IIT(ISM)-Dhanbad